 The Chip Bag

-Expensive and luxurious: The Platinum 3776
+The expensive and luxurious Platinum 3776

 A shot of the pen showing off the green color in the light

-The 3776 is a mid-sized pen.
 It's about 5 and a half inches long with the cap on and just under 4 inches without the cap (not counting the nib).
 It's lightweight, but it doesn't feel cheap like a plastic pen does.
 A lot of the weight comes from the metal clip on the cap, so posting the cap helps balance out the weight if it feels too light.
-For me, it writes comfortably either way.
+I usually use it unposted.

 Holding the pen unpostedHolding the pen posted